Best Engagement Ring Financing Options

-No matter how you pay for the engagement ring, keep in mind that your proposal budget is personal, and you shouldn’t worry about spending a certain number of a month’s salary on it.
+No matter how you pay for the engagement ring, keep in mind that your proposal budget is personal, and you shouldn’t worry about spending a certain number of months’ salary on it.
 If you choose to go higher than, say, $1,000 on your ring, then it may be wise to consider your available financing options.

 2. Use Jewelry Store Financing